2015 Awards and closing dates

 The Heart Foundation Research Program supports approximately $13 million in research each year.
 To determine which applications will be funded, all applicants enter a rigorous peer review process.
 Assessment is not undertaken by Heart Foundation Research Program staff but rather involves multiple, independent reviews by suitably qualified researchers.

-For further information please email the Research Team who will be happy to assist you with your enquiry or call us on 03 9321 1581.
+For more information please contact the Research Team by email at email@example.com or call us on 03 9321 1581.